aeinbu/groupby/README.md

 # @aeinbu/groupby

-Lightweight and non-intrusive functions for doing \"group by\" type transformations on collections using reducers
+Lightweight and non-intrusive functions for doing \"group by\" and \"distinct\" (aka. \"unique\") transformations on collections using reducers

 - The functions are lightweight, as they are small and don't make you bring along lots of functions you don't need.
 - The functions are flexible since you can choose how to best represent your grouped data